What is GDPR?

-The GDPR consists of eleven chapters regarding topics like general provisions, principles, rights of the owner of the data, responsibilities of data controllers & processors, personal data transfer to non-EU countries, powers of the supervisory authorities, solutions, liability or penalties for breach of rights.
+The GDPR comprises eleven chapters regarding topics like general provisions, principles, rights of the owner of the data, responsibilities of data controllers & processors, personal data transfer to non-EU countries, powers of the supervisory authorities, solutions, liability or penalties for breach of rights.

-Some of the important types of data that fall under GDPR compliance are:
+Some of the important data that fall under GDPR compliance are:

 - Basic personal identity information like name and address